Elementary Handbook

 A student shall not possess, use, transmit, distribute, or sell drug paraphernalia.

 A student shall not possess, use, transmit, distribute, sell, or be under the influence of any drug or alcoholic beverage of any kind with the exception of the student who is taking prescription medication under the direction of a physician.
-The office and teachers must be informed in regard to prescription medication.
+Any prescription and/or over the counter medication must be registered through the school nurse and the administration of the medication must be supervised by the school nurse or their designee.

 The restrictions noted above shall refer to:

-D).
-Use prior to attending a school activity, function, or event
+• Use prior to attending a school activity, function, or event.

 10 day suspension plus 60 demerits